|Cash Back Rating:||3.9 / 5|

 Solid rewards for gas and dining out

-A good card for consumers who like to spend their evenings and weekends dining out, the Discover it chrome credit card rewards restaurant-goers with 2 percent cash back on dining purchases and 1 percent cash back on general purchases.
-The chrome card also rewards commuters and frequent road trippers with 2 percent cash back on gas.
+A good card for consumers who like to spend their evenings and weekends dining out, the Discover it® Chrome credit card rewards restaurant-goers with 2 percent cash back on dining purchases and 1 percent cash back on general purchases.
+The Discover it® Chrome card also rewards commuters and frequent road trippers with 2 percent cash back on gas.
 The 2 percent bonuses aren’t the most generous rewards bonuses cardholders can get – particularly since a $1,000 quarterly cap on bonus spending limits cardholders’ earnings.
-But when paired with the chrome card’s sign-up bonus, the rewards for the first year are among the best available on a card with no annual fee.
+But when paired with the Discover it® Chrome card’s sign-up bonus, the rewards for the first year are among the best available on a card with no annual fee.